The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 March 24th, 2007 in Vegas, talking to the Service Employees International Union.

-This is a uh a campaign stop.
+This is a campaign stop.

 And remember now, these are his boys.

-These his buddies.
+These are his buddies.

 These are the people to whom he speaks the truth.

-I would hope that we can set up a system that allows those who can go through their employer to access a federal system or a state pool of some sort.
+I would hope that we set up a system that allows those who can go through their employer to access a federal system or a state pool of some sort.

 But I don't think we're going to be able to eliminate employer coverage immediately.